nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 of which only 2 (`index` and `date`) are compulsory for FAST to be able to execute the command.

 `Add appointment` requires the `date` to be of the format `yyyy-mm-dd` and `time` to be of the format `HH:mm`.
+Additionally, the `date` entered by the user must be a date in the future (i.e. cannot be a date in the past).
 If the `date` and/or `time` input does not follow the required format, Fast will display an error message to the user.

 `AppointmentCommandParser::parse()` makes use of `ParserUtil::parseDateString()` and `ParserUtil::parseTimeString()` to check if the input `date` and `time` follows the format.